This game is designed specially for the last lesson before New Year.

 3. Invite each player to think of a star and write three New Year's resolutions for them in their notebook.
 Allow the students a reasonable amount of time for completing this task.
 While they are writing, circulate, monitor and assist, if necessary.

 How to Play.
-When everyone is ready, bring the class to order.
+When everyone has finished, bring the class to order.
 Afterwards, invite Player A to read aloud 'their celebrity's resolutions' and the other class to take it in turns guessing who this person is.
 This time, it is Player B, whose turn to read aloud their resolutions an so on.
 The game continues around the circle as long as all the stars have been revealed.
 At the end of activity, the number of points, accumulated by each participant during the whole competition, is counted up.
 The player, who gets the most points in total, becomes the winner of the game.